 Now, the plugin will redirect you to the official website.
 From there, you can connect your Instagram account.
 You can choose your account type (personal/business) and establish a connection.
 On the other hand, you can enter it if you have already generated an API key.

+After connecting your Instagram account, go to the oEmbeds section in the plugin settings.
 You will see an option to enable oEmbeds serving through Instagram Feed by Smash Balloon.

 You can directly paste the Instagram links inside your blog posts, and the Smash Balloon plugin will take care of the embed.